vuesence/vue-faq/docs/en/development/architectural-patterns.md

 stopLoading();
 ```

+This example uses `useId`, which appeared in `Vue 3.5`

-`uuid` - any function to generate a unique id.
+For earlier versions, you can use any function to generate a unique id.
 :::